Ghy0501/Awesome-Continual-Learning-in-Generative-Models/README.md

 # Awesome-Continual-Learning-in-Generative-Models

+## :newspaper: News

+- **2025.06**: We released a repository on continual learning in generative models, and a corresponding survey will be available soon.

+## :sparkles: Motivation

+The remarkable progress of generative models has equipped AI systems with human-level capabilities in content generation.
+Yet, their practical deployment is hindered by catastrophic forgetting—a fundamental issue where learning new tasks erases previously acquired knowledge.
+Despite growing interest, no comprehensive survey exists to systematically categorize and analyze continual learning methods for mainstream generative models (e.g., Large Language Models, Multimodal Large Language Models, Vision-Language Action Models and Diffusion Models).
+This work fills the gap by:

+- **Classifying**​​ solutions into architecture-based, regularization-based, and replay-based paradigms, aligning with human-like memory mechanisms.
+- **Analyzing**​​ task adaptations, benchmarks, and model backbones to reveal key insights.
+- **Prospecting**​​ future directions for continual learning in generative models, paving the way for scalable and adaptable intelligence.

 ## Continual Learning in Large Language Model

 * Continual Learning for Task-oriented Dialogue System with Iterative Network Pruning, Expanding and Masking [[Paper]](https://arxiv.org/abs/2107.08173) [[Code]](https://github.com/siat-nlp/TPEM) ![](https://img.shields.io/badge/ACL-2021-blue)